Sarthak2143/books/README.md

 - Transformer: The Deep Chemistry of Life and Death

-### Machine Learning/Artificial Intelligence
+### Machine Learning/Data Science

-- Grokking Artificial Intelligence Algorithms: Understand and apply the core algorithms of deep learning and artificial intelligence in this friendly illustrated guide including exercises and examples
+- Grokking Artificial Intelligence

 - Grokking Deep Learning

+- Introduction to Machine Learning with Python: A Guide for Data Scientists

+- Hands On Machine Learning with Scikit Learn, Keras & Tensorflow

+- Practical Statistics for Data Scientists

+- Python Data Science Handbook

+- Data Science from Scratch

 ### Hardware hacking/programming